juhasev/sample-ninja-help/email-editor.md

 - LAST_NAME
 - EMAIL

 Simply place variable name in square brackets and it will be replaced on the fly i.e. Hello [FIRST_NAME] we have a survey for you!
+If the data variable is missing it will be silently removed.

+> Please note that test sessions are not tied to a real panelist thus data variable piping is not possible for any test sessions.

 ### Email sender name
 Type in the email sender name you want the email to appear to be coming from.